Guide

 }'Power Automate integration

-A simpler option: use Power Automate's “Run a script” connector with a self-hosted agent.
-Install the on-premises data gateway, register it with Power Automate, and create a flow that runs your sync script on the machine where Nylas CLI is installed.
+A simpler option for teams that don't want Azure Functions: use Power Automate's “Run a script” connector with a self-hosted agent.
+Install the on-premises data gateway, register it with Power Automate, and create a flow that runs the sync script on the machine where the Nylas CLI is installed.
 The flow trigger handles scheduling; the script handles the actual export and import.

 # Azure Function (Python) that Power Automate can trigger via HTTP